GuSH Crosswalk Seed Grant

-GuSH Crosswalk Seed Grant Funding, GuSH -CW is being provided to graduate students and teams for research project pilots that cross two or more departments or colleges through the new ProSEED Initiative.
+GuSH Crosswalk Seed Grant, GuSH -CW is being provided to graduate student teams for research project pilots that cross two or more departments or colleges through the ProSEED Initiative.
 These grants are to promote creative interdisciplinarity and collaborations among researchers across campus.
-Unlike standard GuSH Funding, the research projects proposed do not have to meet the requirements of research for a required degree but can be for pursuing pilot projects, creating entrepreneurial opportunities and exploring interdisciplinary domains.
+Unlike standard GuSH Grants, the research projects proposed do not have to meet the requirements of research for a required degree but should be for pursuing pilot projects, creating entrepreneurial opportunities and exploring interdisciplinary domains.
+Interdisciplinary teams must include students in two or more disciplines, not faculty.
+Information and details about the application process are listed below.

-- Submit a response to the items below to email@example.com using a subject line of “GuSH-CW: (your full name)”
+- Submit a response to the items below to firstname.lastname@example.org using a subject line of “GuSH-CW: (your full name)”by the submission deadline:

-- Provide details on how this initiative crosses between one or more disciplines, units or communities and what the anticipated benefits are of this collaboration
+- Provide details on how this initiative crosses between disciplines, units or communities and what the anticipated benefits are of this collaboration.
+Also identify the roles/intellectual contribution that each of the students will have in the project.

-- Enrolled Master’s or Ph.D. students in all CMU programs who will be in current student status in the semester(s) the work will take place.
-All students must be in good academic standing.
+- Enrolled Master’s or Ph.D. students in all CMU programs who are in current student status and will be for the duration of the project.

-- The work must start within one semester of the funding being provided.
+- The work must be completed within three semesters of the grant being provided.

 Items eligible for funding include: